net-shell/openprice/readme.md

 ## JS Data Scraping

-This design approach allows for a broad range of processing units (pretty much anything from desktop browsers and VPS/cloud servers to mobile browsers and low-cost embedded servers) with virtually no limits to their number, concurrently scraping data for one hub (graph) database.
+This design approach allows for a broad range of processing units (pretty much anything from desktop browsers and VPS/cloud servers to mobile browsers and low-cost embedded servers) with virtually no limits to their number, concurrently scraping data for one distributed graph database.

-### Client-side (Butch Cassidy)
-`Cassidy` is an AngularJS service for data scraping with a domain-based parser configuration (or `Blueprints`).
+## The Stack
+* Front-end
+  * Semantic UI
+  * HighCharts/HighStock
+* Back-end: Laravel 5
+* Database: Neo4j
+* Cassidy: JavaScript
+  * jQuery
+  * AngularJS
+* Sundance: NodeJS
+  * Express
+  * Request
+  * Cheerio

 #### Configuration
 An example config entry looks like this: